rdejana/w251-hints/quantization/README.md

 ## Part 3: Jetson Inference

 This last section demonstrates the Jetson Infence project, something worth looking at in depth.
 See https://github.com/dusty-nv/jetson-inference.
+If you have any issues downloading from box, please see the mirror documented in the jetson-inference repo.
 Change to the jetson directory under quantization and build the docker image:
 ```
 docker build -t ji .